racheltomasetti/KI./README.md

 The menstrual cycle, when understood, isn’t a disruption — it’s a powerful framework for planning, reflection, and alignment.
 When paired with AI and intentional design, it becomes a tool for unlocking something much deeper: the Self.

 The Toolkit of Self is my ongoing attempt to build what I wish existed.
-A place to track, learn, and evolve — not just for productivity, but for presence.
-Not just for output, but for awareness.
+A place to track, learn, and evolve.

+This is my passion, obsession, all I think about.
 **All roads lead back to Ki. **

-This is my passion.
-My obsession.
-My everything.

 Much love,
 Rachel Tomasetti